Article I. Name

 Article V. Board of Directors

 Section 1.
-The Board of Directors shall consist of the four officers of the Council and chairs of the three standing committees.
+The Board of Directors shall consist of the seven officers of the Council and chairs of the three standing committees.

 Section 2.
 The Board of Directors is empowered to conduct the business of the Council between business meetings.
 Actions and decisions of the Board of Directors shall be made available to the Council prior to each business meeting.
 All actions are subject to review by the Council.